AbdullahSajid007/Automated-Coffee-Shop-in-java/README.md

 ## Future Enhancements
 - Introduce a graphical user interface (GUI) for better usability.
 - Add support for discount codes and loyalty programs.
 - Integrate with a database for scalable data management.
+- Make the system more efficient

 ---